bpfverif/agni/README.md

 - We will only run the experiment for kernel version 5.9
 - For kernel version 5.9, checking all the eBPF operators for soundness take a long time (~12 hours).
 In this experiment, we provide a script which will accept a reduced list of eBPF operators which are known to be unsound.
 The experiment will then confirm that the reduced list of eBPF operators is indeed unsound.
-- The synthesies PoC programs will be for demonstrative purposes only.
-To go from a PoC to an actual program requires some manual effort.
-For the review, will will avoid this step.
-We directly provide the reviwers with constructed eBPF programs that manifest unsound behaviors.
+- The synthesized PoC programs will be for demonstrative purposes since constructing a full BPF program from our generated POCs requires some manual effort.
+For the review, we will forgo this step.
+We directly provide the reviewers with constructed eBPF programs that manifest unsound behaviors.

 ### Run the script